Does your dog get whipped into a frenzy at the sight of whipped cream? This fluffy sweet treat is a tasty topping but for a pet pooch?

 Conclusion on Whipped Cream

 Whipped cream isn’t toxic and your dog can have a taste, but don’t make it a habit.
-Dairy products require caution.
-Many dogs are lactose intolerant and whipped cream falls into this category.
+It’s a dairy product and many dogs are lactose intolerant and whipped cream falls into this category.
 Most importantly, this dessert topping isn’t healthy for your dog.